 Tequila dominates this lightly citrusy fairly dry classic.
 The bitters play a key role in both balance and flavour.
 It's worth noting that this drink

 You've tried this with bourbon and rye, now surprise yourself with aged tequila.

 A tequila based Mojito.

-A good sweet and sour balance with subtle honey hints.
+A good sweet and sour balance with tequila character seemingly boosted by the honey.